CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo-cluster.md

 After 5-10 minutes, you see the following status: "clusterStatus": "CREATE_COMPLETE"

+While the cluster has been created, only the t2.micro head node is running.
+Before any jobs can be submitted to the slurm queue, the compute nodes need to be started.

 ### Start the compute nodes

  `pcluster update-compute-fleet --region us-east-1 --cluster-name hello-pcluster --status START_REQUESTED`